sustainable-advocate/sustainable-advocate.github.io/index.md

 ## The Titan Under Pressure

-Imagine controlling 78% of a nation's fuel market—and watching that dominance become your biggest liability.
+Imagine controlling 78% of a nation's fuel market, only to watch that dominance become your biggest liability.
 That's exactly where CPC Corporation finds itself today.

 Taiwan's state-owned energy giant runs 2,000 service stations and controls everything from oil exploration to retail distribution.[1]
 For decades, this vertical integration was a competitive advantage.
 Now?
 It's a structural vulnerability in a nation racing toward net-zero.